Great Contemporaries: Lord Attlee on “The Churchill I Knew” Part 2

 Featured Image: Churchill and Attlee flanking Australian Prime Minister Robert Menzies during World War II.

 The historian John Best wrote: “Of all the obituary essays, Attlee’s is the most impressive.
 He wrote it for a 1965 memorial collection, Churchill: By His Contemporaries, published by the Observer.
-Having no doubt thought about it for many years in advance of the event, Lord Attlee (as he became in 1955) took the opportunity to distil into about 7000 words the observations and reflections of nearly half a century.
+Having no doubt thought about it for many years in advance of the event, Lord Attlee (as he became in 1955) took the opportunity to distill into about 7000 words the observations and reflections of nearly half a century.
 He was famous for his matter-of-factness, being neither a wordy man nor an emotional gusher, but he put into this essay his whole heart and mind and produced a persuasively honest, close-up, critical, perceptive sketch of a man at various times his opponent, his colleague and his chief.
 He saw the lights and shadows with an equal eye.”

 Part 2 of Attlee’s tribute is colored by his socialist tenets and the need to justify his own administration (1945-51).
 It should be read with this in mind.
 Attlee faults Churchill over the Gold Standard, the 1926 General Strike, the 1935 India Act; yet he praises Churchill’s generosity toward Indians and strikers.
 On Churchill’s 1951-55 administration, he doesn’t even consider Churchill’s driving impulse—world peace.)
 Contrary to modern historians, he actually believes Mountbatten did a good job extricating Britain from India.
 Yet despite their vast differences over politics, Attlee easily forgave Churchill everything: “Winston could get away with this.
 In any other man it would be damnable and utterly unpardonable.” —Richard M. Langworth